aalthaf/Calendar/README.md

 ## Compilation
-To compile, use `make` command to compile everything
+Use `make` command to compile everything

 ## Launching
 Execute the program using the command `./a4 < in.txt` where `in.txt` contains inputs.